dcsuh/temp_rsc_zoops/README.md

 Code and Data for "Temperature and resources interact to affect transmission via host foraging rate and susceptibility" by Daniel C. Suh, Katie Schroeder, and Alexander T. Strauss

+_build.R runs all scripts in sequence to generate all data and figures

 Scripts 00 through 05 perform all data cleaning and analysis.
 Scripts 06 through 09 generate figures and statistical results.